 Shipping containers are the standard vessel to transfer goods by road, rail, and sea.
-They’ve been around for a long time and haven’t changed much over the years for three reasons: they are simple, they come in standard sizes, and they stack like Legos™.
+They’ve been around for a long time and haven’t changed much over the years for three reasons: they are simple, come in standard sizes, and stack like Legos™.

 What Fits in Shipping Containers?